 Myth 2 – Early Learning programs give kids an academic advantage

-The well trained mind is written by a school teacher who spent a year preparing her daughter for school only to realise that her ‘preparedness’ was an inconvenience to a system based on children being at the same ‘level’.
+The well trained mind is written by a school teacher who spent a year preparing her daughter for school only to realize that her ‘preparedness’ was an inconvenience to a system based on children being at the same ‘level’.
 The inflexibility of traditional schooling to cater for her child’s intelligence drove her pursue an alternative: homeschooling.

 Schools prefer children to be at the same level when starting out as it makes teaching easier.
-The school system sadly, does a fairly inadequate job of catering for individual differences and academic abilities – it’s just not designed that way.
+The school system sadly does a fairly inadequate job of catering for individual differences and academic abilities – it’s just not designed that way.

 Children who struggle are more likely to get support than a child who is academically gifted.
 It is the bright and gifted children that end up suffering in a system that is designed to get a large group of children to meet minimum standards and outcomes.
-Therefore, even if an early learning program provides intensive education for a child they will still be required to conform to the same ‘level’ as their same aged peers once they hit school.
+Therefore, even if an early learning program provides intensive education for a child they will still be required to conform to the same ‘level’ as their same-aged peers once they hit the school.

-I also question whether our obsession with achievement and competition and wanting our kids to be ‘the best’ is actually healthy.
+I also question whether our obsession with achievement and competition and wanting our kids to be ‘the best is actually healthy.